The perfectionist’s shipping problem

 Practice 2: Time-boxing and the 80% shipping rule

 Perfectionism thrives in open-ended work.
 When there’s no external pressure to finish, your standards expand without limit.
-Time-boxing creates the pressure that forces completion, and the research on goal types explains why: process goals (like “ship at 80%”) drive performance far more than open-ended perfection goals (like “until it’s flawless”) [3].
+Time-boxing creates the pressure that forces completion, and goal-setting research explains why: specific, difficult goals with clear endpoints (like “ship at 80% by Friday”) drive performance far more than vague open-ended targets (like “until it’s flawless”) [3].
 The timer creates a process goal.
 The open end creates a perfection goal.

 The practice is simple: set a work window (25-90 minutes depending on task complexity), commit to shipping when the timer ends regardless of perfection, and ship at 80% quality.

-The 80% threshold represents the point where the work is shippable and deployable – where a reasonable colleague would say “this is ready for feedback.”
+The 80% threshold represents the point where the work is shippable and deployable.
+A quick self-check: (1) Does it answer the core question or solve the primary problem?
+(2) Would a reasonable colleague say this is ready for feedback?
+(3) Are the must-have criteria met, even if nice-to-haves are missing?
+If yes to all three, you are at 80%.
 It’s not “good enough to fool people.”
 It’s “good enough that real users can interact with it and give feedback.”
 You’re not lowering your standards.
 You’re measuring them differently – by shipability, not imagined flawlessness.

 In practice: you write, edit once, check for clarity, then ship the document.
 You design three iterations maximum, then hand off to stakeholders.
 You code features, test them with users, then refine based on what breaks.
 This is iterative, not sloppy.
 And if you’re looking to build systems that beat perfectionism more broadly, time-boxing is the foundation.